Monte Vettore

 Monte Vettore (from Latin Vector, "carrier", "leader") is a mountain of the Umbro-marchigiano Apennine Mountains in Italy.
 It is the highest peak of the Sibillini massif.
-It is located in Ascoli piceno, Marche, Italy.
+It is located in the Ascoli Piceno province, Marche, Italy.

+Geology

+Monte Vettore is a calcareous mountain, which rocks belong to the umbro-marchigiana succession and that formed mostly during the Jurassic period, with a fossil record comprising mostly of ammonites and gastropods.
+Structurally, Vettore represents the highest portion of the Sibillini mountains overthrust, which was active during the Miocene.
+During the Quaternary period, after the uplift of the Apennine Mountains, ice age glaciers eroded the northern slopes of the mountain, while on the western side normal faults created intermontane plateaus, like the Piani di Castelluccio.
+Extensional tectonic activity is showed by structures like the Cordone del Vettore, a fault scarp that reactivated after the 2016–17 Central Italy earthquakes.

 Geography

 The southwestern side of Sibillini massif, including the Vettore peak, is in Sibillini Mountains National Park.
 Below the summit of Vettore lies a small glacial lake in a small enclosed valley between Redeemer Peak.

 History

 The local medieval tradition was that the Apennine Sibyl, a mysterious prophetess not counted among the Sibyls of Classical Antiquity, was condemned by God to dwell in a mountain cavern and await Judgement Day, having rebelled at the news that she had not been chosen Mother of God, but that some humble Judaean virgin had been favored.
 The peak of Monte Vettore, surrounded by reddish cliffs was recognized as the crown of Regina Sibilla.

 Less stringently Christian legend set her in an underworld paradise entered through a grotto in the mountains of Norcia.
 Nearby the magical lake is fed by water from the cavern.
 Whoever stayed longer than a year could no longer leave, but remained deathless and ageless, feasting in abundance, amid revelry and voluptuous delights.